n10v/id3v2/README.md

 ## Encodings

-For example, if want to set comment frame with custom encoding and write it, you may do the following:
+For example, if you want to set comment frame with custom encoding and write it, you may do the following:

 ```go